 For patients on blood thinners, problems with bleeding aren’t just internal.
 Wounds can bleed profusely, so blood thinners make already risky activities such as rock climbing more dangerous.
 Patients can bleed from the GI track or have a drop in their blood count that is otherwise unexplained.
 This causes them to be more prone to dizziness and therefore, falls.
 Falls can be very serious for someone on blood thinners, especially if they’re like Femmer and don’t have quick access to emergency medical help because of where they live.

 However, patients who are at risk for arrythmia-related strokes but need an alternative to blood thinners because of the risk, can often be treated with the Watchman.
+The procedure is offered at Medical Center of the Rockies, Memorial Hospital Central and University of Colorado Hospital.

 “The Watchman gives protection against stroke without the need for blood thinners by reducing that risk of clots,” Strote said, adding that it’s just as effective as warfarin.
 “Sue is exactly the patient the Watchman was developed for.”